naif-alsader/KapsarcR/README.md

 datasets<-list_datasets(q =  "default.records_count > 1000000")
 ```

-The fileds that can be used in the query can be found in the meta column
+The fields that can be used in the query can be found in the meta column
 (its actually 4 datasets in one column) of the dataset
 `datasets$metas$default` or `datasets$metas$custom`